VerticalAsso/VerticalWpCustomContent/Docs/3 - Docker Compose.md

 6. Visit : "<http://localhost:8080/wp-admin>" and click on "Update database"
 7. Go to the Extensions panel, select all extensions and update them.
 8. Re-enable all extensions except:

-* um-member-patch 2.0.4
+    * um-member-patch 2.0.4 -> Can be removed
-* nextgen public uploader
+    * nextgen public uploader -> Can be removed

 ## Debugging within the wordpress docker container

 With vscode, attach to a running container and open the `/var/www/html/` folder.
 Check the log file `wp-content/debug.log`.